-The Crimes of Oscar Wilde
+The Trials and Punishment of Oscar Wilde

 How Oscar Wilde Got in Trouble

 But dark rumors swirled about Wilde's not-so-secret gay lifestyle.
 His sexuality had become less a matter of speculation and more an assumed fact.
-Since his first gay sexual experience with 17-year old Robbie Ross in 1886, Wilde lived a double life .
+Since his first gay sexual experience with 17-year-old Robbie Ross in 1886, Wilde lived a double life.
 On the one hand, he was a conventionally married man and father of two.
 On the other, he was carrying on illicit sexual liaisons with a revolving door of young men.
 And as his fame grew, so did his recklessness.

 A self-described aesthetic like Wilde promoted a brand celebrating the hedonistic pursuit of pleasure, beauty, and comfort while avoiding everything displeasing or ugly.
 Incarceration in a dank Victorian prison for two years would be antithetical to all that.

 There's every chance Wilde could have continued living his double life indefinitely.
 Unproven rumors may have dogged him, true, but there was no absolute proof.
 Libel laws in England at this time meant accusations of immoral behavior had to be backed up with conclusive evidence.
 Otherwise, the accuser put himself in serious legal and financial jeopardy with libel charges.
 Given those risks, few would be motivated enough to roll the dice in court with a charge of libel.